testingisdocumenting/znai/znai-docs/documentation/snippets/code-snippets.md

 }
 ```

-Without `wide` option code will be aligned with the rest of the text and users can use scrollbars.
+Without the `wide` option code will be aligned with the rest of the text and users can use scrollbars.

 ```java
 class InternationalPriceService implements PriceService {